Common tabular operations in pandas#

 data.head()

-All good.
+Everything seems to be OK.
 Now we can start by creating a new column DIFF in our DataFrame.
-This can be done by specifying the name of the column and giving it some default value (in this case the decimal number 0.0):
+This can be done by specifying the name of the column and giving it some default value (in this case the decimal number 0.0).

 data["DIFF"] = 0.0